import warnings

 Args:

-sinogram (jax array): The input sinogram with shape (num_views, num_rows, num_channels).
+sinogram (numpy or jax array): The input sinogram with shape (num_views, num_rows, num_channels).

 filter_name (string, optional): Name of the filter to be used.
 Defaults to "ramp"